|Teaching method||Contact hours|

 - analyse genetic segregations, including cases where genetic linkage occurs.

-- lectures on pre-breeding, germplasm and domestication, gene banks, and breeders' rights and patents, seed quality, and marker-assisted selection;
+- lectures on pre-breeding, germplasm and domestication, gene banks, and breeders' rights and patents, seed quality, mutations at the genome level, and marker-assisted selection;

 - group discussion and presentations on issues concerning breeders' rights and patents;

 - read a book chapter and a research paper;

 - answer a set of questions on a research paper, and peer-review;

 - watch knowledge clips and hand-in assignments: active participation in online activities;